jamescurtin/wayfair_beer/README.md

 ## Dev Setup
 Make sure you have Docker and `docker-compose` (version 3.6+) installed.
-To build the neccesary images:
+To build the necessary images:
 ```
 docker-compose build
 ```